Stock Trading BotsApril 23, 202616 min read

 What does not work: Bridges are the weak link.
 If the bridge goes down, your strategy is blind.
 Error logging varies.
 Some bridges parse alert payloads in ways that break when you change a single character.
 I have seen orders stuck or duplicated because of parse errors.
 The support quality is uneven.

 Gotcha: Bridge-based systems rarely handle the edge cases gracefully.
 Partial fills, halts, and after-hours alerts need special logic that most generic bridges do not fully implement.
+And TradingView webhooks require a Pro plan or higher, the free plan does not include webhook URLs.

 2. Alpaca-native Python or Node solutions